 With the ramping-vus executor, a variable number of VUs execute as many iterations as possible for a specified amount of time.
 This executor is equivalent to the global stages option.

-In addition to the common configuration options this executor also adds the following options:
+Besides the common configuration options, this executor has the following options:

 |stages(required)||array||Array of objects that specify the target number of VUs to ramp up or down to.|||